 We probably all remember Christmases of old with bin bags filled with wrapping paper once the excitement of present opening was finished.
 Give your wrapping paper a second life this year when you buy recyclable.
 All Christmas wrapping paper sold at Hillier this year is recyclable, which means it is also free from glitter.
 Our Christmas cards are also all fully recyclable.

 Last year saw a surge of interest in recyclable Christmas crackers.
-Our recyclable range for 2021 is free from unwanted plastic gifts but still allows you to create a beautifully natural table setting.
+Our crackers are free from unwanted plastic gifts but still allows you to create a beautifully natural table setting.

 3. Safe Christmas Tree Disposal

 Many councils have special Christmas tree collections.
 Waste trees are usually chipped and reused in local parks or woodlands or used in green waste plants where they are converted into compost.
 Alternatively, you could shred it yourself in your garden and add to your compost heap.
 A word of warning is to never burn your Christmas tree in your garden.
 It is likely to create an uncontrolled fire with showering sparks that could be extremely dangerous.